Travel to Laos: Here you will find Asia's most beautiful city is written by Camilla Kornerup.

 The town is well maintained and many of the buildings renovated, and then there are clean streets and alleys as the renovation seems impeccable.
 Much is built on two floors in a fusion of French colonial style and Laotian architecture with curved brick roofs.

-Cloisters of teak wood painted in deep red shades and black decorated with a lot of fine patterns in gold and gilded pagodas characterize the center.
-The district is located as the outermost part of a peninsula, which is surrounded by two rivers that meet: the Mekong and the Nam Khan.
+Cloisters of teak wood painted in deep red shades and black and decorated with a lot of fine patterns in gold and gilded pagodas characterize the center.
+The district is located as the outermost part of a peninsula, which is surrounded by two rivers, which meet here: the Mekong and the Nam Khan.

 Several of the old houses are now tastefully furnished as hotels and restaurants kept in the old style.
-The king used to live here until the monarchy was deposed, and you can visit the royal family's residence, which is now an excellent museum.
+In the past, the king lived here until the monarchy was deposed, and you can visit the royal family residence, which is now an excellent museum.

-Many Laotian families send their boys to Buddhist monasteries for a period of time.
-Here they get an education and board and lodging.
-A large number choose to go to Luang Prabang because the city has a certain size and a large number of monasteries to choose from with rich traditions that run far back in history.
+Many Lao families send their male children to Buddhist monasteries for a period of time.
+Here they receive an education and board and lodging.
+A large number choose to go to Luang Prabang because the city has a certain size and a large number of monasteries to choose from with rich traditions that stretch far back in history.

-The monks live on alms like in the rest of Southeast Asia and are not allowed to own anything.
+The monks live on alms as in the rest of the Southeast Asia and must own nothing.
 Even before sunrise, the streets in the center are illuminated by the distinctive orange robes of the monks as they stroll through the city in long straight lines with their food bowls outstretched.

 Locals kneel along the sidewalks and put rice and other food items in the food bowls, thus maintaining the close connection between lay people and representatives of Buddhism, which is so important in these countries.

-Luang Prabang is a wonderful place just to be.
-I trudged around between the city's many cafes and eateries and enjoyed getting croissants and good coffee at the French cafes and eating great local food like buffalo, sticky rice and seaweed from the rivers.
+Luang Prabang is a wonderful place to just be.
+I trudged between the city's many cafes and eateries and enjoyed getting croissants and good coffee in the French cafes while eating fantastic local food such as buffalo, sticky rice and seaweed from the rivers.

-One can spend hours by the rivers and just look out at the calm stream of the fishermen and the brown water or take a bike ride outside the town to villages.
-Here you can visit artisans who work with silk weaving and making lamps from the most beautiful paper they make from bamboo, mulberry leaves and various flowers, they dry and press into the structure of the paper.
+You can spend hours by the rivers just looking out at the fishermen and the calm flow of the brown water or take a bike ride outside the city to villages.
+Here you can visit artisans who work with silk weaving and with the production of lamps from the finest paper.
+They make the paper from bamboo, mulberry leaves and various flowers, which they dry and press into the structure of the paper.

-The city's many markets draw people to day as well as evening.
+The city's many markets draw people day and night.
 Here you meet the many craftsmen who sell their wares.
-At the same time, the streets are transformed into open kitchens, where you sit together on long benches and eat noodle soup, green papaya salad, fried duck or spicy pork sausages.
-One rinses after with the national pride, beer lao.
+At the same time, the streets are transformed into open kitchens, where people sit together on long benches and eat noodle soup, green papaya salad, roast duck or spicy pork sausages.
+You wash it down with the national pride Beer Lao.

 Buddhism and communism under one roof